lerna/lerna/core/filter-options/README.md

 ```

 Include tags from merged branches when running a command with `--since`.
 This is only useful if you do a lot of publishing from feature branches, which is not generally recommended.

+### `--ignore-dev-dependencies`

+Exclude all transitive devDependencies when running a command regardless of `--include-dependencies` or `--include-dependents`.